Secret-chest/scratch2python/README.md

 Use `Uppercase` for class names.

 Note: Use underscores if the name may become unclear.
 For example: use `sb3_unpack` instead of `sb3Unpack`
+## how to select the scratch project
+go into main py and set the variable  projectToLoad to the project you want to load (make sure to store it in the same folder as main.py ) then run main.py python3 like this --> main.py